 Tour guides will tell you the story of Mr. Diefenbaker and lead you on a tour through his house.

-Please visit the homepage for updated admission fees.
+Please visit the hours and dates page for admission fees.